EvgenyKashin/GPSDrivingStyle/README.md

 ```
 python gps_parser.py id
 ```
 where id is your integer id of the folder with data.
-This command will make process_data(id) and add_to_csv(id)
+This command will make process_data(id) and add_to_csv(id).

 ## TODO
-To collect more data and build a predicting model
+To collect more data and build a predicting model.